The Respiratory Care Profession

 Graduates of accredited respiratory care programs may take a series of examinations that lead to the Registered Respiratory Therapist (RRT) credential.
 Graduates readily find employment in hospital, clinic, and home care settings throughout the United States.
 Opportunities also exist in management, education, sleep labs, research, sales and public health.

-According to the United States Bureau of Labor Statistics , "employment of respiratory therapists is expected to increase much faster than the average for all occupations through the year 2018.
-This increase is attributed to a substantail growth in the numbers of the middle-aged and elderly populations that will heighten the incidence of cardiopulmonary disease."
-Mean annual earnings for respiratory therapists is $56,260 (www.bls.gov, "National Occupational and Wage Estimates", May, 2010).
+According to the United States Bureau of Labor Statistics , "employment of respiratory therapists is expected to increase faster than the average for all occupations through the year 2020.
+This increase is attributed to a substantial growth in the numbers of the middle-aged and elderly populations that will heighten the incidence of cardiopulmonary disease."
+Mean annual earnings for respiratory therapists is $57,200 (www.bls.gov, "National Occupational and Wage Estimates", May, 2012).

 To learn more about Respiratory Care visit: